 The females grow to almost 2 cm in body size with males typically half the size.
 Their legs and bodies are typically from dark brown to black in colour with the abdomen grey and covered in dense layering of fine velvety hair.

-This lack of web stickiness and tendency to rush out a potential prey is well known to Australian black house spider predators such as parasitic wasps and White tail spiders.
-Both of these will enter the web of the black house spider and shake it imitating an ensnared prey on when the black house spider rushes out fitting it has a new victim they find themselves instead the victim.
+This lack of web stickiness and tendency to rush out a potential prey is well known to Australian black house spider predators such as parasitic wasps and Whitetail spiders.
+Both of these will enter the web of the black house spider and shake it imitating an ensnared prey on when the black house spider rushes out thinking it has a new victim they find themselves instead the victim.

 Because they are very common they are one of the few spiders that pet spider enthusiasts may be able to successfully breed.

 The female are the main Web builders and they build a final through their Web to the safety point.
 Typically the male will roam into her web and tug at the corners in order to test whether she is receptive to him as a mate as opposed to as meal.
 Should reconsider her a risk worth taking who approach and inseminate her in a brief coupling when he presses his pulps against hers.
 If he succeeds in mating with the female is unlikely she will eat him and he will remain in her web for a few days, hunting with her and often mating several more times.

 The female’s body will swell as the eggs go on her body when she is ready jewel laden and construct an egg sac to keep them safe, the egg sac will be fastened to the Web inside her safety funnel.
 When the young spiders hatch out they will typically fan out across the web but remain in it some time.
 The juvenile spiderlings will prey on the very tiny insects to get caught in their mother’s messy web, insects so small that mother may not even notice them.